juju/docs/src/en/network-spaces.md

    Juju machine.
 When a constraint is used, all application endpoints get associated with the space.

-     See the [Constraints][charms-constraints] page to learn more about constraints.
-Read
-     [Deploying to network spaces][deploying-to-network-spaces] for how to use a space constraint with the `deploy` command.
+     See the [Using constraints][charms-constraints] page to learn more about constraints.
+Read [Deploying to spaces][deploying-to-spaces] for how to use a space constraint with the `deploy` command.

  - A binding is a space-specific, software level operation and is a more fine-grained request.
 It associates an application endpoint with a subnet.